Published On: November 14, 2020

 WHY ARE SOME WEB DESIGN COMPANIES SO INEXPENSIVE WHILE OTHERS ARE OUTRAGEOUSLY PRICEY?

 I suppose it works a lot like consulting.
-On the low-end you have people that frankly, have no idea what they’re doing, don’t have proper resources, didn’t listen enough (or pay attention) and frankly are just throwing a numbers at a wall (Buyer beware).
-With a proper firm, even with razor thin margins and outsourcing that $5,000 will only allow for about 50-80 hours worth of time.
+On the low-end you have people that frankly, have no idea what they’re doing, don’t have proper resources, didn’t listen enough (or pay attention), and frankly are just throwing numbers at a wall (Buyer beware).
+With a proper firm, even with razor-thin margins and outsourcing that $5,000 will only allow for about 50-80 hours worth of time.
 And it is not possible to get the solution you need within 2 weeks-4 weeks’ worth of work.
 This is cutting corners or a freelancer that will end up being a bad decision.

-Unfortunately, even 13 years we continue to hear story after story where companies explain – “our web guy was great, but then he disappeared.”
-JLB likes to say, we might just be better than a guy you know.
-Your business can count on that.
+Unfortunately, having 13 years under our belts, we continue to hear story after story where companies explain – “our web guy was great, but then he disappeared.”
+JLB likes to say, our team is probably better than the arbitrary “we have a guy…” Your business can count on that.

 We hope this information is helpful and we would love to talk to you about your project.
 Give us a call or email us today.